zephschafer/WA_TaxRetailSales/README.md

 # WA_TaxRetailSales

 An interactive stacked barchart, which uses D3 to plot taxable retail sales for the Washington State.
-Over time and by industrial category.
+Over time, by county, and industrial category.

 And a notebook with a script to scrape the relevant data.